Tuesday, 14 October 2025

 What to Do if You’re Visiting Benone Strand

-Although swimming is temporarily prohibited, Benone Strand remains open for non-water activities.
+Although swimming was temporarily prohibited, Benone Strand remains open for non-water activities.
 You can still:

 • Walk along the stunning coastline